 Cranberry Sauce with Apples and Orange Juice

-I love the fresh simplicity of this sauce – fresh cranberries, sugar, and orange juice and spices.
-The best part is that it only takes 20 minutes and you're done.
+I love the fresh simplicity of this sauce – fresh cranberries, sugar, orange juice, apple and spices.
+The best part is it only takes 20 minutes and you're done.
 Trust me, make this sauce one time and you don't buy cranberry sauce in a can anymore!

 Cranberry sauce with apples and orange juice

-- Don't stir, just simmer until the cran berries start bursting.
-Boil until the cranberries are cooked and apples are softened.
+Don't stir, just simmer until the cranberries start bursting.
+Boil until the cranberries are cooked and apples are softened, about 10-15 minutes.
 At this point add the spices and let it boil for a few seconds.

-Add a spoon full of cranberry sauce to a bowl of yogurt, or add it to your pancakes, or serve it with meatballs or turkey.
+Add a spoon full of cranberry sauce to a bowl of yogurt, or to your pancakes, or serve it with meatballs or turkey.

 By now, you know that I share all my recipes on my Instagram highlights too, so it will be easy for you to bake from.

 Have a lovely Thanksgiving & enjoy the holidays.

 *Remember to subscribe to the newsletter, so you get all the recipes.